rebay1982/thg/thgsink/README.md

 If you want to build your own image or version, it is possible to do so by using the provided `Makefile` and use the `docker-build` target.

+If you want to build from source without building the docker image, you can use the `build` target.
+You can also run local unit tests using the `test` target.

 ## Running

+Although this project was meant to run in a container, there is nothing preventing it from being run natively.
+Environment variables will still need to be set prior to running the binary.

+To run using docker, the docker image can either be built locally or pulled from the `rebay1982` repo as `thgsink:latest`.

-Run the `thgsink` container using the following command and also providing the necessary configuration file:
+Run the `thgsink` container using the following command while also providing the necessary environment file.
 `docker run -it -d --name thgsink --env-file <path_to_env_file> rebay1982/thgsink:latest`